The Galleria: History

 The idea of an indoor shopping center with a hotel was envisioned in the 1940s by oilman Glenn H. McCarthy, where a second phase was to include the Shamrock Hotel; this concept was scrapped right after the Hilton Hotel franchise took over the Shamrock in 1955.
 Glenn H. McCarthy's abandoned concept would influence Gerald Hines in the late 1960s.

 Gerald D. Hines developed the Galleria.
 The Neiman Marcus anchor store opened first, on January 28, 1969.
 The mall itself opened on November 16, 1970.
 The new shopping center was modeled after the Galleria Vittorio Emanuele II in Milan, borrowing, as its most distinctive architectural feature, a glazed barrel vault spanning the central axis of the mall.
 The mall opened with 600,000 ft² (56,000 m²) of retail space.
 The original skylights, which graced a large, floor-level, ice rink open year-round, had three hanging chandeliers.
 A connected 400-room hotel was opened in September 1971, the Houston Oaks Hotel (now The Westin Oaks Houston).

-The first expansion, Galleria II, begun in 1975 and opened on June 17, 1977.
+The first expansion, Galleria II, began in 1975 and opened on June 17, 1977.
 It added 360,000 ft² (33,000 m²) of retail space on two levels, Lord & Taylor and Frost Bros. anchor stores, office space (known as the Galleria Financial Center since the early 1990s).
 A second hotel also opened as part of Galleria II on November 18, 1977, the 500-room Galleria Plaza Hotel (now The Westin Galleria Houston).
 Marshall Field's joined the mall in 1979, in a store designed by noted architect Philip Johnson.
 In 1986, a second major expansion, Galleria III, opened with a new wing to the west of Marshall Field's, anchored by Macy's.
 Access to Galleria III from the main mall was through the Marshall Field's store limiting the success of the new expansion.
 Subsequent solutions to the problem with signage and a bypass through the parking garage did not succeed in changing this issue.
 This brought the mall to almost 1.6 million ft².